-Owners and operators of stationary CI ICE with a displacement of greater than or equal to 30 liters per cylinder must conduct performance tests according to paragraphs (a) through (f) of this section.
+Owners and operators of stationary SI ICE who conduct performance tests must follow the procedures in paragraphs (a) through (f) of this section.

-(a) Each performance test must be conducted according to the requirements in §60.8 and under the specific conditions that this subpart specifies in table 7.
-The test must be conducted within 10 percent of 100 percent peak (or the highest achievable) load.
+(a) Each performance test must be conducted within 10 percent of 100 percent peak (or the highest achievable) load and according to the requirements in §60.8 and under the specific conditions that are specified by Table 2 to this subpart.

 (b) You may not conduct performance tests during periods of startup, shutdown, or malfunction, as specified in §60.8(c).
+If your stationary SI internal combustion engine is non-operational, you do not need to startup the engine solely to conduct a performance test; however, you must conduct the performance test immediately upon startup of the engine.

 (c) You must conduct three separate test runs for each performance test required in this section, as specified in §60.8(f).
-Each test run must last at least 1 hour.
+Each test run must be conducted within 10 percent of 100 percent peak (or the highest achievable) load and last at least 1 hour.